Get a clear breakdown of the steps involved in bringing an animated production to life.

 The focus here is to expand on their knowledge of posing and animation by introducing the students how to read storyboards and incorporate them into Software.
 Using the software and puppets they will be following the storyboards in a way that mimics a studio environment.

-Animator & illustrator.
-Winner of the Ben Wicks award.
-Worked on Disney’s Lion Guard, Jake & the Neverland Pirates, Star and the Forces of Evil, Wander Over Yander, Mattel’s Hot Wheels the Movie, Maggie and the Ferocious Beast, Ripping Friends and more.
-10 years’ experience in animation for E-learning.
-Freelance Artist with 20+K views on social media.
-Skills include life drawing, Photoshop, Illustrator, Flash, Toon boom Harmony.
-Animator by day, Taekwon-Do instructor by night!
-I am all about empowerment and reaching goals!
-Life is not a spectator sport so let’s get to work!
+Animator and illustrator, winner of the Ben Wicks award, Gabriel worked on Disney’s Lion Guard, Jake & the Neverland Pirates, Star and the Forces of Evil, Wander Over Yander, Mattel’s Hot Wheels the Movie, Maggie and the Ferocious Beast, Ripping Friends and more!
+Gabriel also has 10 years of experience in animation for E-learning and has been a 2D Animation instructor since 2018.
+His skills include Toon boom Harmony, 2D puppet animation, simple and complex rigging, character design, FX, compositing, Photoshop & Illustrator.

 What you need to get started.

 - Minimum of a Canadian high school grade 12 or equivalent (Ontario high school diploma or equivalent) or a mature student (19 years of age or older and has been removed from full-time high school for minimum 2 years)